Coltthatcher/capstone/README.md

 Again Soundcloud API requires an API
 I haven't dabbled to far into react besides what is taught in the lessons. firebase
 I've been looking into firebase quite a bit and I think implanting that will make the product able to use full CRUD which is now my stretch goal.
+I think if I can get the main goal up and running.
+I can mess around with adding a database so user can store information and possibly come back to where ever the site is hosted for them.
+So it can actually have some real world use.

 Is there anything else you'd like your instructor to know?
 Im excited to have creative control over something!
 I think a lot of the stuff i need to do is going to make more sense to me as I start implementing them.